 Inter Care was established in 1974 by two Leicester based GPs, Drs.
 David Rosenberg and Patricia O’Keefe.

 The close relationship with these African Congregations is integral to the way Inter Care works.
 However, the charity’s help is not restricted to Catholic units.
-Inter Care supplies are now sent to around 130 health units, some run by Anglicans, some by Evangelicals and some by Muslims.
-The name they give to their faith is not what matters, instead what’s important is that the units are run by indigenous staff, are faith-based and have integrity.
+Inter Care supplies are also sent to health units run by Anglicans, Evangelicals and Muslims.
+The name they give to their faith is not what matters, instead what’s important is that the units are run by indigenous staff and are faith-based.
 One of our guiding principles is that any aid we send is matched to the local health care needs identified by the medical staff at each health unit we support.
 These units are located in very poor, mostly rural areas and provide healthcare to those who would otherwise not have access to free, quality healthcare.